Catching and Collecting

 Essential equipment

-Toyota Prado used as the main vehicle for an expedition in Panama, 2018.
+Toyota Prado was used as the main vehicle for an expedition in Panama, in 2018.
+Photo by Pablo Valero.

 Vehicle: This allows you to invent the surroundings and search for suitable collecting sites independently.
-In some countries, a car with off-road abilities is needed which can be rented from an international car-rental or imported seaways.
-We have made the experience that large, international car-rentals such as Hertz, Budget, Avis, Europcar, Alamo or Dollar are more reliable and offer qualitatively better cars than do smaller, local car-rentals.
-We dissuade from the small Suzuki-, Daihatsu- or Hyundai-jeeps, especially if older than ten years.
-The usage of larger off-road cars such as the Mercedes G-Series, Toyota Land-cruiser, Nissan Patrol or Land-rover are more reliable and much more safe, which is an important factor in some countries which possess very high crash-rates.
+In some countries, a car with off-road abilities is needed which can be rented from an international car rental or imported seaways.
+We have experience that large, international car rentals such as Hertz, Budget, Avis, Europcar, Alamo or Dollar are more reliable and offer qualitatively better cars than smaller, local car rentals do.
+We dissuade the small Suzuki-, Daihatsu- or Hyundai jeeps, especially if older than ten years.
+The usage of larger off-road cars such as the Mercedes G-Series, Toyota Land-cruiser, Nissan Patrol or Land-rover is more reliable and much safer, which is an important factor in some countries which possess very high crash rates.

 Others: